Day 1: Guayaquil, Ecuador

 Day 9: Santa Cruz Island – Fishing Adventure

 This morning you will explore the waters in the company of local fishermen.
 Developed by the Galapagos National Park Service, this is both a wildlife experience and an opportunity for cultural exchange.
 The program has a two-fold mission - to engage local fisherman in tourism activities that provide alternative means of income while at the same time protecting local fisheries from depletion.
 The fishermen have safe and modern privately charter speedboats that you will enjoy today.
 With your guide serving as translator, you listen to the fishermen share anecdotes from a lifetime at sea, and learn local fishing tricks.
 Later, you land on a deserted beach and snorkel and in a spot known only to locals.
 If you prefer to limit fishing and enhance the snorkeling or beach experience, your guide will assist in adapting the day to your preferences.
-Galapagos Safari Camp (B,L,D)
+Finch Bay Hotel or Galapagos Safari Camp (B,L,D)

 Day 10: Santa Cruz Island/ Quito

 Visit the famous Charles Darwin Research Station to learn about its preservation and conservation efforts and scientific research.
 You will have an up-close experience with the tortoises that are the islands’ name sake.
 Also enjoy free time to wander around Puerto Ayora, the largest town in the Galapagos Islands, and tour the local fish market on the waterfront before you are transferred to the airport for your flight to Quito.
 After you arrive in Quito and claim your luggage, you will be met by your guide and transferred to your hotel.
 Enjoy an evening tour of the panoramic colonial city, which includes Independence Square, La Compañía Church, and San Francisco Square with its historic church.
 Dine at a local restaurant before returning to your hotel.
 Casa Gangotena (B,D)